tsudalab/nightvision/README.md

-# onar to image by cGAN
+# Sonar to image by cGAN
 An implementation of sonar to image in Keras.

 ## Requirements